 Art Nouveau is a style of art and architecture that took place during that latter part of the 19th century and into the early part of the 20th century.
 Having origins in Brussels, Belgium and Paris, France, it spread quickly through Europe; artisans in each country lent their own distinct variation to create a unique vernacular derivation of the style.

 Take a look into the ways that Art Nouveau progressed throughout different countries.
 What differences can you find in the way that artists/architects portrayed this particular style?
+Take a look at Antonio Gaudi in Spain, Hector Guimard in France, Charles Rennie Mackintosh in Scotland, and Victor Horta in Belgium.
 What are the similarities between different countries?
 Research and produce a map of Europe.
 Paste printed images of examples of works associated with the different regions.
 Use this research to gain inspiration, and help further your understanding of the movement of Art Nouveau as a movement that embraced a humane relationship with nature.

 In order to understand Art Nouveau design as a principal for designing, a good place to start is with a plant or flower.
 Find a plant in your house, yard or garden.
 Start by sketching the plant paying close attention to the shape and arrangement of leaves, buds and flowers.
 Now take your sketch and create an abstract graphic from the floral forms. a lamp is always a good place to start.
 Pick features of the plant that are striking to you, what stands out?
 Does this plant have a bud or blossom that could represent the light source of this lamp’s design?
 Let the stem structure of this plant heavily influence you in your decisions as to how you are going to design the stand of this lamp.
 All in all, let the final product reflect the plant, rather than stray from it.
 Make decisions based on the geometries found in your plant (Nature).